-Exclusive investigation – UK corruption spirals out of control.
+Exclusive investigation – The Banksters at Lloyds Banking Group are out of control.
 The political kleptocracy support corrupt corporations, lawyers and insolvency practitioners in defrauding the people in the name of “law” and “justice” when there is neither.

 The “dark horse” is a lesser-known entity that emerges to prominence in a situation, especially in a competition involving multiple rivals, or a contestant that on paper should be unlikely to succeed, yet still might.